agrayush13/laundry-lo-src/docs/architecture.md

 Automated checks do not catch visual or scroll regressions.
 Browser verification via the Chrome DevTools Protocol is used for anything positional.

+That gap is widest on the homepage: happy-dom has no layout, so ScrollTrigger and the physics never run under test.
+Homepage tests assert the static rest state, the reduced-motion render and the links, which is exactly the content parity the design requires anyway.
+Motion is verified in a browser.

 ## 3. Backend (planned)